Creating the Amazon EBS CSI driver IAM role for service accounts - Amazon EKS

 • An existing cluster.

-Create an IAM role and attach the required Amazon managed policy to it.
+The following procedure shows you how to create an IAM role and attach the Amazon managed policy to it.
 You can use eksctl, the Amazon Web Services Management Console, or the Amazon CLI.

 eksctl